-Gin, the botanical spirit that boasts the flavor of juniper berries, among other herbal elements, is an incredibly versatile type of alcohol used in many classic cocktails.
+Gin, the botanical spirit that boasts the flavor of juniper berries (among other herbal elements), is an incredibly versatile type of alcohol used in many classic cocktails.
 Although it was originally created as a type of medicine, it quickly became a popular drink, most often mixed with tonic water.
-Today, you can expect gin to contain hints of anise, caraway, and coriander for a light, flowery taste that suits many mixed drinks.

 Citrus Rosemary Spanish Gin and Tonic Cocktail